Save the Date!

 For more details or to sign up, contact Steven Thomson (steven@asbts.org) We can’t wait to sing with you!

-Learn More| Please join us on Monday, June 22 (one week later than normal!) at 5:30 in the Parish House for our June Book Club and Potluck.
-We will be discussing Theo of Golden, by Allen Levi.
+Learn More| Please join us on Monday, July 20 at 5:30 in the Parish House for our July Book Club and Potluck.
+We will be discussing How to Rule the World: An Education in Power at Stanford University, by Theo Baker.
 Please bring a dish to share and the beverage of your choice.
 We welcome and encourage new attendees!

 |